StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 ### Save states
 Save states are a standard part of most emulators, allowing the game's state to be saved and loaded at any time.
 In addition to their standard gaming uses, save states can also be used at a more granular level while debugging the program.

 DeSmuME has ten save state slots.
 To save or load a state, you can use _File > Save State_ and _File > Load State_, or their respective hotkeys.
 If you are stepping through assembly code in the disassembler, save states can be useful for the debugging process if you want to step through code with the same game state multiple times.
-Note that loading a save state while stepping through might not refresh the graphics in-game until program execution continues, but this does not affect the ability to step through the code.
+Note that loading a save state while stepping through code might not refresh the graphics in-game until program execution continues, but this does not affect the ability to step through the code.

 ### DeSmuME wrap-up
 We've seen some of the general tools in DeSmuME for inspecting and debugging the live game.
 The emulator has a number of more specialized tools that this tutorial won't go into, such as viewing the currently loaded palettes, tiles, and backgrounds.
 You may wish to check them out on your own if those strike your fancy.